Universal Approximation with XL MIMO Systems: OTA Classification via Trainable Analog Combining: Numerical Evaluation

 \section{Numerical Evaluation}

-In this section, we numerically evaluate the performance of the proposed \gls{XL}-\gls{MIMO}-\gls{ELM} with simulated channels on common numerical binary classification data sets of small-to-medium size, so that training can be reasonably assumed to take place within the channel coherence time.
-The data sets considered were: \textit{i}) the Parkinson's data set~\cite{Parkinsons_dataset}; \textit{ii}) the Wisconsin Breast Cancer Diagnostic (WBCD) data set~\cite{breast_cancer_dataset}; \textit{iii}) a variation of MNIST classification~\cite{MNIST} where $100$ pixels have been randomly sampled as features and the problem was converted as binary classification by predicting whether each image contains an even or odd digit; as well as \textit{iv}) the SEmiCOnductor Manufacturing (SECOM) quality data set with $20$ randomly selected features.
-An $80\!:\!20$ training-test split was applied, and all features have been independently standardized to zero mean and unit variance.
-The considered benchmarks include a conventional \gls{ELM} algorithm (referred to as ``Digital ELM'') using sigmoid activation and uniformly random hidden layer coefficients in $[0,\!1]$ and a \gls{MLP} of $5$ layers each of $128$ neurons.
-The \gls{MLP} has approximately $6.9 \! \times \!
-10^4$ to $7.9 \! \times \!
-10^4$ trainable parameters depending on the data set, while the considered \glspl{ELM} have only up to $2048$.
-Both benchmarks constitute cases of typical classification approaches, i.e., they do not rely on \gls{OTA} computation nor on fading channels.
+In this section, we numerically evaluate the performance of \gls{XL}-\gls{MIMO}-\gls{ELM} on small-to-medium binary classification data sets.
+Tests were performed on: \textit{i}) the Parkinson's data set~\cite{Parkinsons_dataset}; \textit{ii}) the Wisconsin Breast Cancer Diagnostic (WBCD) data set~\cite{breast_cancer_dataset}; \textit{iii}) a variation of MNIST~\cite{MNIST} where $100$ pixels have been randomly sampled as features and the problem was converted as binary classification by predicting whether each image contains an even or odd digit; and \textit{iv}) the SEmiCOnductor Manufacturing (SECOM) quality data set with $20$ randomly selected features.
+An $70\!:\!20\!:\!10$ training-test-validation split was applied, and all features have been independently standardized to zero mean and unit variance.
+The considered benchmarks include: \textit{i}) a conventional \gls{ELM} algorithm (referred to as ``Digital ELM'') using sigmoid activation and uniformly random hidden layer coefficients in $[0,\!1]$; \textit{ii}) a \gls{MLP} of a hidden layer whose number of hidden neurons $n_h \triangleq N_r / (d+1)$ is chosen so that it has the same number of trainable weights as the \glspl{ELM}; and \textit{iii}) \glspl{SVM} which have $O(d)$ parameters.
+All benchmarks constitute cases of typical classification approaches, i.e., they do not rely on \gls{OTA} computation nor on fading channels, therefore, if they were to be applied for \gls{EI}, one would have to account for the computational overhead needed for data transmission.